 Fines for Illegal Camping

-A camping related offence can attract an instant fine worth $200 for the following reasons:
+A camping related offense can attract an instant fine worth $200 for the following reasons:

 - Preparing your camp gear or actually camping in a forbidden place.